nodeca/nodeca/docs/nodeca-technical/router.md

 ## Direct Invocators

-Sometimes we want API methods to be mapped strightly to HTTP request.
+Sometimes we want API methods to be accessible via direct HTTP links and browser history.
 For this purpose we use *direct invocator* rule which looks like:

 `/!{methodname}?param1=val1&...&paramN=valN`

-For security purposes methods are invoced by "default route" only if they are listed in the `direct` whitelist.
+Technically, such link will run page loader first, then update page inline.

 ``` yaml
 --- # file: ./config/default_routes.yml